Andreoliveira85/My-data-machine-learning-portfolio/README.md

 * The contrast of the predictions of the FB Prophet model feeded by the outputs of the LSTM net we built with the actual prices from 15 Sept 2020 until 30 November 2020 (fetched on Google Finance)
 ![](https://github.com/Andreoliveira85/My-data-machine-learning-portfolio/blob/main/images_folder/prophets_results_reality.jpg)

+**Conclusion:** the predictions of our LSTM model when are used as predictors in the FB Prophet algorithm produce new predictions that are close of the close actual value of the BTC according to Google Finance during a couple days (15 Sept until beg October).
+After that the actual value takes off much more than the predictions.
+This can be empirically understood due to the big component of noise in this time series and the recent bubble effect registered with BTC in the crypto space that is steeper than the high derivative of prices in 2017.
+According to this model this would be a good time to sell.